 Credit for increasing research activities (Form 6765).

-The research credit is designed to encourage businesses to increase the amounts they spend on research and experimental activities, including energy research.
-The credit is generally 20% of the amount by which your research expenses for the year are more than your base amount.
+This credit is designed to encourage businesses to increase the amounts they spend on research and experimental activities, including energy research.
 For more information, see Form 6765.

-Credit for small employer pension startup costs (Form 8881).
-This credit applies to pension plan startup costs.
-If you begin a new qualified defined benefit or defined contribution plan (including a 401(k) plan), SIMPLE plan, or simplified employee pension, you can receive a tax credit of 50% of the first \$1,000 of qualified startup costs.
+Credit for small employer pension plan startup costs (Form 8881).
+This credit applies to pension plan startup costs of a new qualified defined benefit or defined contribution plan (including a 401(k) plan), SIMPLE plan, or simplified employee pension.
 For more information, see Publication 560, Retirement Plans for Small Business (SEP, Simple, and Qualified Plans).

 Disabled access credit (Form 8826).
-The disabled access credit is a nonrefundable tax credit for an eligible small business that pays or incurs expenses to provide access to persons who have disabilities.
+This credit is a nonrefundable tax credit for an eligible small business that pays or incurs expenses to provide access to persons who have disabilities.
 You must pay or incur the expenses to enable your business to comply with the Americans with Disabilities Act of 1990.
 For more information, see Form 8826.

 Distilled spirits credit (Form 8906).
-This credit is available to distillers and importers of distilled spirits and eligible wholesalers of distilled spirits for tax years beginning after September 30, 2005.
+This credit is available to distillers and importers of distilled spirits and eligible wholesalers of distilled spirits.
 For more information, see Form 8906.